igorclark/exportagram/README.md

 #### WHAT IS THIS?

 This is a dirty hack, by a total Python newbie.
 It exports all your Instagram images, with a bit of metadata for each one, into a directory you specify.
+It doesn't put the pictures anywhere other than your own computer, but it means you have a backup of them all in case Instagram becomes unavailable for any reason.

 #### PREREQUISITES